rwth-acis/openapi-link-generator/README.md

 # OpenAPI Link-Generator

 OpenAPI Link-Generator is a tool that enhances an existing OpenAPI documentation by adding link definitions whenever possible.
-A Swagger/OpenAPI 2.0 input is automatically converted to OpenAPI 3.0 and the output is always in OpenAPI 3.0 format.
+It accepts Swagger/OpenAPI 2.0 or OpenAPI 3.0 input.
+The output is always in OpenAPI 3.0 format.
 Both YAML and JSON supported.

+## Assumption

+The link-generator works on the assumption that when there are two parameters for two different paths that have the same name and the same schema, those parameters are semantically identical.

+## Functionality

+The link-generator adds a link from path A to path B whenever:

+- Path B starts with path A (e.g. `A = /example` and `B = /example/extension`)
+- The required parameters for path B are a subset of all the parameters for path A (considering the assumption above)

 ## Usage